FogMeta/meta-client/README.md

     **(Storage Providers can automatically import the deals by [Swan-Provider](https://github.com/filswan/go-swan-provider/tree/release-2.2.0-rc1))**

-swan-client can help users send their data to storage providers by creating three different kinds of tasks.
+meta-client can help users send their data to storage providers by creating three different kinds of tasks.
 The complete process from the source file to the storage provider is as follows:

 -   **Private Task**